January 18, 2017

 Food Security Situation

 In addition to natural disasters and other events, the most socially vulnerable Bangladeshis have historically suffered from lack of access to health and hygiene services.
 These varying factors, along with relatively high domestic prices for rice -- the staple food crop -- combine to heighten food insecurity, particularly amongst the rural poor.

 Food Assistance Programs

 USAID’s Office of Food for Peace (FFP), in coordination with USAID Bangladesh, enjoys a strong working relationship with the Government of Bangladesh.
-FFP has been funding food assistance programs since 1976, and current development programming now targets approximately 650,000 food-insecure households, or about 3.25 million people, throughout Bangladesh.
+FFP has been funding food assistance programs since 1976, and current development programming now targets approximately 650,000 food-insecure households, or about 3.25 million people, in Bangladesh.

 FFP partners with CARE, Save the Children and ACDI/VOCA to implement multi-year development projects designed to improve agriculture, livelihoods, maternal and child health, disaster risk reduction and community resilience, climate change and adaptation, and women’s empowerment in multiple regions throughout the country.
 In Fiscal Year 2016, FFP provided $31.4 million to these development programs including 49,420 MT of in-kind Title II development assistance.

 Food for Peace Contributions